tegola-hubs/tegola-hubs.github.com/howto/relay-construction.md

 things.
 All one has to do is to build relatively low structures, on the side of one of those sticky-up things, that puts the antennae above the heads of livestock and inquitistive hikers.
-The normal structure we use has a horizontal bar 3-4m long so that antennae can be mounted with reasonable separation.
+The normal structure we use has a horizontal bar 3-4m long so that three or four antennae can be mounted with reasonable separation.
 The best thing is to show a few pictures, but first a few notes.